openstack-k8s-operators/glance-operator/README.md

 ## Example: expose Glance to an isolated network

 The Glance spec can be used to configure Glance to register e.g. the internal endpoint to an isolated network.
-MetalLB is used for this scenario.
+MetalLB can be used for this scenario.

 As a pre requisite, MetalLB needs to be installed and worker nodes